 Sagebrush Ecosystem: Builds on an existing collaborative effort with public and private partners to conserve the sagebrush sagebrush The western United States’ sagebrush country encompasses over 175 million acres of public and private lands.
 The sagebrush landscape provides many benefits to our rural economies and communities, and it serves as crucial habitat for a diversity of wildlife, including the iconic greater sage-grouse and over 350 other species.

 Learn more about sagebrush ecosystem of the American West and the nationally significant biological, cultural and economic resources it supports.
-Working across 13 western states and multiple jurisdictions, the partnership will use leading-edge science and a Strategic Habitat Conservation approach to identify the most pressing threats to a sustainable sagebrush ecosystem, such as invasive species invasive species An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
+Working across 13 western states and multiple jurisdictions, the partnership is implementing leading-edge science and a Strategic Habitat Conservation approach to identify the most pressing threats to a sustainable sagebrush ecosystem, such as invasive species invasive species An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
 Their unwelcome presence can destroy ecosystems and cost millions of dollars.

-Lake Tahoe Restoration: Bipartisan Infrastructure Law funding will provide important capacity to control aquatic invasive species for the benefit of Lahontan cutthroat trout and other native species.
+Lake Tahoe Restoration: Bipartisan Infrastructure Law funding provides important capacity to control aquatic invasive species for the benefit of Lahontan cutthroat trout and other native species.
 The trout is a threatened species under the Endangered Species Act and is a recovery priority for the Service, Washoe Tribe, Pyramid Lake Paiute Tribe, and other federal and non-federal partners in the Lake Tahoe basin.

 National Fish Passage Program: The program works to restore degraded and fragmented aquatic habitats decreases public safety hazards and improves infrastructure resilience by reducing flood risks, removing obsolete dams, and improving water delivery for local agriculture irrigation districts.
 In turn, this work creates construction, engineering and other jobs, stimulating the local economy.